wheesinsty/advisory-generator/README.md

-# One Page Advisory Generator
+# One Page Advisory Generator and Adoption Score Scraper
-This is a project that automatically generates the one page advisories is made for my team during my internship.
+This is a project that automatically generates the one page advisories and scrapes adoption scores from Microsoft Admin Center.
+It is made for my team during my internship.

 The scraping module used is Playwright.
 The reason for using Playwright is because by the time I realised that Playwright is mainly used for testing, the project was already finished.

+The file `automate.py` generates the advisories.
+The file `scores.py` scrapes adoption scores.

 ## Set-up
 To use this software, ensure that